 Bencubbin Along with Beacon, Bencubbin is one of the two main centres servicing the Shire of Mt Marshall, an area of 10,134 square kilometres and which is approximately 273 kilometres northeast of Perth.
-The area is primarily a wheat, coarse grain, and sheep farming district with a proud agricultural history.
+The area is primarily a wheat, coarse arain, and sheep farming district with a proud agricultural history.
 The town's name is derived from "Gnylbencubbing" the Aboriginal name for nearby Mt Marshall and it was suggested by the Chief Draftsman J.Hope in 1913 for the station at the terminus of the Wyalkatchem-Mt Marshall railway.
 Bencubbin is located at the southern end of the Mt Marshall Shire and is home to approximately 300 people.
-Accommodation Accommodation options in the town are the Bencubbin Hotel or Bencubbin Caravan Park.
-Both are centrally located and well presented and maintained.
-The caravan park offers the choice of camping areas for tents or caravans, as well as small and large cabins to cater for any size of group.
+Accommodation The Bencubbin Carayan Park offers the choice of camping areas for tents or caravans.
+Well presented and maintained, it has new ablutions and bba area, as well as small and large cabins to cater for any size of group.
 Otherwise head out to Marshall Rock and set up camp under the shady trees between the two granite outcrops.
 Attractions In town you have the Sandalwood Interpretation Centre located at the Bencubbin Community Resource Centre.
 Also check out the Heritage trail and botanical gardens.
 Just a short drive out of town a climb up Marshall Rock offers 360 degree views of surrounding farmland, Lake McDermott, Bencubbin Wheatbins, Welbungin and Wiacubbing Hill.
 From here, head onto Pergande Sheep Yards and be amazed at the craftsmanship and skill required to build the yards and imagine how families started out farming in the district.
 For those visiting the area between July and October will be in for a treat as the abundance wildflowers will be in full bloom following the winter rains.
+Tourist Information Bencubbin Community Resource Centre Monger Street, Bencubbin Tel: 08 9685 1007